The yellow oak leaf fluttered from a branch ten meters over the ground. It landed in a capillary nest, then a sudden gust

 to be a gang rape.

 Mark hung unconsciously as they soothed his bound wrists and ankles.
-Using a vial of ammonia, they revived him rather
+Using a vial of ammonia, they revived him rather roughly.

-roughly.
 Mark winced as they were about to lower his body.
 Two women pulled Keith into the room.

 "Another virgin," the sole male of the cult announced.
 One of the women examined Keith.

 "We have a young virgin with a defiant look.
-Perhaps if we plucked out those hazel eyes and the recalcitrant tongue,
+Perhaps if we plucked out those hazel eyes and the recalcitrant tongue, we'll

-we'll have more cooperation."
+have more cooperation."

 I knew a surprise attack was useless.
 They were probably looking for someone else in the bakery.
-I spun around for a
+I spun around for a hiding

-light followed me into the room.
+followed me into the room.

 "Put that light out!" commanded one woman.
 "Do you want someone outside to see us?"